 Seating plans can become tricky when you have to navigate challenging situations like family tensions, divorced parents, or guests who don’t get along.
 Here’s how to handle these with grace:

-• Divorced Parents: If your parents are divorced, it’s usually best to seat them at separate tables with their own family or friends.
+- Divorced Parents: If your parents are divorced, it’s usually best to seat them at separate tables with their own family or friends.
 Keep both tables near the head table to avoid any feelings of exclusion.
-SIDE NOTE: Some parents are great friends even after divorced and they can be seated together.
+SIDE NOTE: Some parents are great friends even after being divorced, and they can be seated together.

-• Mixing Groups: While it’s nice to seat people with familiar faces, mixing groups can encourage new connections.
-Just be mindful of personalities and ensure that everyone will feel comfortable.
+- Mixing Groups: While it’s nice to seat people with familiar faces, mixing groups can encourage new connections.
+Just be mindful of personalities and ensure that everyone feels comfortable.

 Step 5: Consider Accessibility and Comfort